Provencal Rose Mixed Case

 Provençal rose gets its signature pale pink colour from the skins being kept in contact with the juice for a very short time, from a few hours to three days.
 A general rule of thumb is the darker the rosé, the longer the grape skins will have been in contact with the juice - and the more tannic and red wine-like the taste.
 Rosé from Provence, however, tends to be lighter in colour with fresh, clean fruit flavours and are really easy to drink with - or without food.
 It is generally made from a blend of grape varieties such as Grenache, Cinsault, Mouvedre and Syrah.

 This six bottle case contains one bottle of each of the following six wines:

-- Chateau d'Astros Rose Cotes de Provence - Pale salmon pink, shimmering silver.
+- Chateau Gairoird Cotes de Provence Rose - Pale salmon pink, shimmering silver.
 Beautiful aromas of ripe peach, plum and cherry plum.
-Just imagine a summer sunset.
+A really beautiful organic rosé from the Provence.